intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    It is important to note that the :class:`sfml.audio.Sound` instance doesn't copy the buffer that it uses, it only keeps a reference to it.
-   Thus, a :class:`sfml.audio.SoundBuffer` must not be destructed while it is used by a :class:`sfml.audio.Sound` (i.e. never write a function that uses a local :class:`sfml.audio.SoundBuffer` instance for loading a sound).
+   Thus, an :class:`sfml.audio.SoundBuffer` must not be destructed while it is used by an :class:`sfml.audio.Sound` (i.e. never write a function that uses a local :class:`sfml.audio.SoundBuffer` instance for loading a sound).

    Usage example::